 The Campus Activities office, a unit of Student Affairs and Academic Support, oversees a variety of student organizations including student government, student media, fraternities and sororities, and other organizations for students with similar interests or backgrounds.

-A complete list of active student organizations is provided online at www.gallaudet.edu/Campus Activities/Student Organizations/Clubs and Organizations.html
+A complete list of active student organizations is provided online at Student Organizations.

 Student Body Government (SBG)